JasonKim0122/regex-tutorial/Develop/gist-template.md

 This is an example of a Hex value and the OR Operator is being used therefore it means that the expression logic wants the search to find either hex codes that are 6 or 3 letters or digits.

 ### Character Classes

+Character classes distinguishes the different kinds of characters.
+For example, it can be used to distinguish between letters and digits.
+In our email regex the '\d' is the character class used.
+Since 'a-z' follows '\d' it represents that following an '@' in our email the next character has to be a letter.
+It can not be a special symbol or a digit otherwise it will not satisfy the regex.

 ### Flags